therealsaumil/emux/docs/emulating-tenda-ac15.md

 ### 4.5 Creating nvram_AC15.ini

-To grab the nvram contents populated by `RestoreNvram`, open the ARM-X HOSTFS Shell from the ARM-X terminal, and run the following:
+To grab the nvram contents populated by `RestoreNvram`, open the EMUX HOSTFS Shell from the EMUX terminal, and run the following:

 ```
-ARM-X HOSTFS [TENDA]:~> nvram show > /armx/TENDA/nvram_AC15.ini
+EMUX HOSTFS [TENDA]:~> nvram show > /emux/TENDA/nvram_AC15.ini
 ```
 As an aside, the `/cfg` directory is still empty.
 At some point, it will get populated with `mib.cfg` as observed in